thallada/thallada/README.md

 ## Current Projects

+### crawlnicle

+Working on [a news aggregator website called crawlnicle](https://github.com/thallada/crawlnicle) that has my own custom algorithm.
+Right now this is a personal project just to see where building my own algorithm takes me.
+If it ends up working I might release it in some form for others to use.

 ### modmapper

 Creating a database of all Skyrim mods on nexusmods.com and displaying the cells they edit on a map.
 Should make it easier to figure out what mods conflict with each other in the worldspace, and to find untouched areas of the map to build new mods in.
 View the map at [modmapper.com](https://modmapper.com).
 I also wrote a [blog post about it](https://www.hallada.net/2022/10/05/modmapper-putting-every-skyrim-mod-on-a-map-with-rust.html).